Vaccination policy: Compulsory vaccination

 At various times, governments and other institutions have established policies requiring vaccination with the aim of reducing the risk of disease.
 An 1853 law required universal vaccination against smallpox in England and Wales, with fines levied against people who did not comply.
 These policies stirred resistance from a variety of groups, collectively called anti-vaccinationists, who objected on ethical, political, medical safety, religious, and other grounds.
 In the United States, the Supreme Court ruled in Jacobson v.
 Massachusetts (1905) that states have the authority to require vaccination against smallpox during a smallpox epidemic.
 All fifty U.S. states require that children be vaccinated to attend public school, although 47 states provide exemptions based on religious or philosophical beliefs.
+In the European Union, the 2021 case of Vavřička and Others v. the Czech Republic, decided by the European Court of Human Rights (ECtHR), held that the nation of the Czech Republic did not violate the European Convention on Human Rights by imposing a vaccination mandate on children in that country.

-Forced vaccination (as opposed to fines or refusal of services) is rare, and typically happens only as an emergency measure during an outbreak.
+Forced vaccination (as opposed to fines or refusal of services) is uncommon, and typically happens only as an emergency measure during an outbreak.
 This has been reported in parts of China.
 Compulsory vaccinations greatly reduce infection rates for the diseases they protect against.

 Common objections included the argument that governments should not infringe on individuals' freedom to make medical decisions for themselves or their children, or claims that proposed vaccinations were dangerous.
 Many modern vaccination policies allow exemptions for people with compromised immune systems, allergies to vaccination components, or strongly held objections.

 In 1904, in the city of Rio de Janeiro, Brazil, following an urban renewal program that displaced many poor, a government program of mandatory smallpox vaccination triggered the Vaccine Revolt, several days of rioting with considerable property damage and a number of deaths.